 Scabrezza

-Pinot Grigio grapes were harvested in the early morning hours, immediately brought to the cellar, destemmed, and underwent a short period of maceration on the skins to extract the grape variety’s characteristic copper color, then gently pressed.
+Pinot Grigio grapes were harvested in the early morning hours, immediately brought to the cellar, destemmed, and gently pressed to extract the grape variety’s characteristic copper color.
 The must was then transferred into stainless steel vats and chilled to a temperature of 10 °C (50 °F) to favor natural clarification.
 After 48 hours, the wine was transferred into other tanks where alcoholic fermentation took place at a temperature that did not exceed 16 °C (61 °F).
-The wine aged in stainless steel vats at a controlled temperature of 10 °C (50 °F) up until bottling which took place in April 2023.
+The wine aged in stainless steel vats at a controlled temperature of 10 °C (50 °F) up until bottling.

 Tenuta Monteloro